3 min read

 You can see pairing tick volume information with other powerful bits of price action information like horizontal support and resistance levels can help expand your understanding of why the market is moving the way it is.

-I would caution against using tick volume information as the sole trigger to a trade, but when equipped with other aspects, it can serve as a killer filtering tool helping you choose the best of the best trades.
+I would caution against using tick volume information as the sole trigger to a trade, but when equipped with other aspects, it can serve as a great filtering tool helping you choose the best of the best trades.

 Read More